ericbmerritt/blog/resume.md

 ## Experience

-### 2015-Present - VP of Engineering, Stealth FinTech Startup, Bellevue, WA.
+### 2015-Present - CTO, Sunlight Payments, Inc., Bellevue, WA.

 I am in the process of kicking off a new, well funded, Fintech Startup in the Fraud Detection space.
 We have hired the team, designed the